Taresta/Recipe-Page/README.md

 ## Acknowledgments

 I want to thank the person who believe in me.
-Even though I am do not know anything at all, they still encourage me to keep going.
+Even though I am do not know anything at all,a they still encourage me to keep going.
 This means a lot.
 Thank you.